Terry's story

 Dr. Curt says Terry's spine was degenerating at multiple levels, and the natural history of the disease was likely to require a total reconstruction from the level of her ribcage all the way down to her pelvis.

-"The severe stenosis, or narrowing of the spinal canal, was just one of the conditions that were causing Theresa's pain," Dr. Curt says.
+"The severe stenosis, or narrowing of the spinal canal, was just one of the conditions that were causing Terry's pain," Dr. Curt says.
 "Several of the vertebrae in her lumbar spine had slipped out of alignment.
 But the unnatural curvature was clearly reflected in her imaging, and we recommended a global solution that would realign and strengthen the entire lower portion of her spine."

 Terry is back to hiking and more of her favorite outdoor activities